KevFan/gym2-node-summer-project/README.md

 * Assessment Booking
   * Trainer & Member
     * CRUD on assessment bookings
+    * Booking is only added/updated if trainer is free at the dateTime selected
 * Goals
   * Trainer
     * Set/Delete goals for members